The Last Passover

 Our experience in the Lord’s Supper is uniquely personal:

-- In breaking the bread between my teeth, I acknowledge that I played a part in bringing such awful physical pain into his life.
+· In breaking the bread between my teeth, I acknowledge the role that I played in bringing such awful physical pain into his life.